-Contribute to your baby's healthy development by maintaining a balanced daily diet that includes a variety of foods from each of the four food groups.
+Contribute to your baby's healthy development by maintaining a balanced daily diet that includes a variety of healthy foods each day.

-The best way to enjoy a healthy pregnancy and to contribute to your baby's healthy development is to maintain a balanced daily diet that includes a variety of foods from each of the four food groups as outlined in the document, Eating Well with Canada's Food Guide.
-Pregnant and nursing women require more calories, which represents an extra 2 or 3 Food Guide servings from any of the food groups in addition to the daily requirement.
-For example, fruit and yogurt as a snack or an extra slice of toast at breakfast and an extra glass of milk at supper could satisfy this increased caloric need.
+The best way to enjoy a healthy pregnancy and to contribute to your baby's healthy development is to maintain a balanced daily diet that includes a variety of healthy foods each day as outlined by Canada's Food Guide.
+Pregnant and nursing women require more calories to support the growth of their baby.
+An extra small snack a day is usually enough to satisfy this increased caloric need, for example fruit and yogurt as a snack or an extra slice of toast at breakfast and an extra glass of milk at supper.

 *Health Canada provides advice for limiting exposure to mercury from certain types of fish.